 2. How to save

-• best to cook it as soon as possible , but if you're not going to use it right away, wrap it in damp kitchen paper, place it in a plastic bag, stand it up, and refrigerate it.
+• best to cook it as soon as possible, but if you're not going to use it right away, wrap it in damp paper towels, place it in a plastic bag, and store it upright in the refrigerator.

 • If you can't use it all after a few days, it's convenient to lightly boil it and store it in the freezer